sonwell/biotools/README.md

 `IOBase(self, name, mode)`\: opens the file `name` with mode `mode`.
 An `IOBase` will attempt to guess at the filetpye by 1. looking at the file extension and failing that, will 2. read the first few lines to determine the file type.

-Recognized file extension include fa, fsa, fas, fasta, fastc, fastq, clusalw, clustalw, aln, gff, gff3.
+Recognized file extension include fa, fsa, fas, fasta, fastq, clustal, clustalw, aln, gff, gff3.

 `chop(seq, length=70)`\: yields a chunk of a sequence of no more than `length` characters, it is meant to be used to print fasta files.